rajeshwarsingh/react-contact-form/README.md

 #### react-contact-form:

-An application used than show the dummy contact form, built with React, Ant design, JavaScript, and CSS.
+An application to show the dummy contact form, built with React, Ant design, JavaScript, and CSS.

-#### Technolog:
+#### Technology:

 Used React, javascript css and antd library, antd as it's focussess on a user experience.
 Easy to use, not complex and feels natural to use.
 It's good alternative of bootstrap as well.
 Its components is very usefull like forms comes with easy validation.
 I started developing by using the `create-react-app` boilerplate.

 ## Installation and Setup Instructions

-Clone down this repository.
+Clone this repository.
 You will need `node` and `npm` installed globally on your machine.

 Installation: